EESSI/docs/docs/governance/terms_of_use.md

 # EESSI – Terms of Use

-**Effective Date:** 23 June 2025
+**Effective Date:** 04 August 2025

-By using the **European Environment for Scientific Software Installations (EESSI)**, you agree to the following terms:
+By using the [**European Environment for Scientific Software Installations (EESSI)**](https://eessi.io), you agree to the following terms:

 ## 1. Purpose
 EESSI provides a shared scientific software stack for academic, research, and educational use.
-Access and usage are intended for non-commercial scientific computing.
+While access and usage are primarily intended for non-commercial scientific computing, commercial use is permitted.

 ## 2. Acceptable Use
 Users must act responsibly when accessing and using the EESSI infrastructure and software.
 In particular: